 “Life might not be very easy, but the grace of the Lord will keep me going.
 My situation doesn’t mean that God doesn’t care about me.
 He does.
 Therefore, I will praise Him even in this situation.
 Who knows?
 He may change my situation for the better.
 He loves me, and I will never let Him down.”

-“Life in Maiduguri, the birthplace of Boko Haram, is very difficult for Christians.
+“Life in Maiduguri, the birthplace of an extremist group that is located primarily in Northern Nigeria More, is very difficult for Christians.
 Every minute of their lives is a miraculous provision of God,” explains Open Doors worker, Isaac.

 Many of you have sent letters to encourage Deborah.
 While security issues have made it impossible for Open Doors (OD) to deliver the huge box of letters to her yet, an OD representative told Deborah, “that there are many Christians around the world that have been faithfully praying for her, and that she has received about 44 lbs. of letters, which we will do our best to bring to her soon.”